How to Restore Known Quick Access Folders in Windows 11

 You should now see your Desktop, Documents, Downloads, Pictures, Music, and Videos folders.
 For each folder you want back in Quick access, right-click on it.
 Then, select “Pin to Quick access.”

-These folders will now show up again in the “Pinned” section of your Quick access.
-This is in both the Home view and the main list on the left.
-This makes it very easy to get to your main personal files.
+These folders will now show up again in the “Pinned” section of your Quick access, both in the Home view and the main list on the left.
+This makes it very convenient to access your main personal files.

 Reference: